26 Oct Marijuana Startups: Top 5 Priorities for Your First Year of Business

 For this reason, there are two marketing channels I recommend that every startup focus on: Social Media & SEO.

 A good SEO strategy will put you in front of the people that are searching for your product or service online.
-They are looking to buy, and typically need less pre-established brand awareness to convert into buyers.
+They are looking to buy, and typically need less pre-established brand awareness to convert into customers.

 When done correctly, social media will reach new audiences on a daily basis.
 So while no one might know your business now, after a few weeks there will be hundreds (and maybe even thousands) of people who have at least heard of you.
+That’s a great start!

 5. Networking & Strategic Partnerships